-Kim Kardashian, Kanye West At War Over $20M Mansion
+Kim Kardashian, Kanye West Reportedly At War Over $20M Mansion

 Kim Kardashian and Kanye West are reportedly at war over their $20 million mansion.
 Kanye is ready to move in but Kim apparently wants out.

-Kim Kardashian and Kanye West have been putting the final touches on their $20 million mansion in Hidden Hills, California but according to sources close to the celebrity couple, Kim doesn’t even want to move in anymore.
+Kim Kardashian and Kanye West have been putting the final touches on their $20 million mansion in Hidden Hills, California, but according to sources close to the celebrity couple, Kim doesn’t even want to move in anymore.

-Radar Online previously reported that Kim and Kanye bought the 20,000 square foot home in 2014.
+Radar Online previously reported that Kim and Kanye bought the 20,000-square-foot home in 2014.

 #kim & #kanye live in a $20 Mil mansion.
 More celeb home pics at https://t.co/wU8YSCeYKy – #kimye #kimk #kardashian pic.twitter.com/VRCqu7OPTu